masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Overloading

-Pyrope does not have a global scope for defined functions/lambdas.
-Intead all the function/lambda/method must reside in a local variable or must be "imported".
-Nevertheless, a local variable can have many functions.
-It is similar to languages like Odin that calls this systems explicit parametric polymorphism.
+Pyrope does not have a global scope for defined lambdas.
+Intead all the lambda must reside in a local variable or must be "imported".
+Nevertheless, a local variable can have multiple lambdas.
+It is similar to Odin's "explicit procedure overloading".
 This section explains how is the overloading selection in this case.

-When overloading, methods are typically added at the end `++=` of the tuple.
+When overloading, lambdas are typically added at the end `++=` of the tuple.
 This means that it is NOT overwriting an existing functionality, but providing a new call capability.

-If the intention is to redefine or intercept, the method must be added at the head of the tuple.
+If the intention is to intercept, the lambda must be added at the head of the tuple entry.

 ```
 type base = (